 What is A/AS Level Physics?

-In the first year the AS Level covers 4 specific areas of physics:
+The one-year AS Level covers 4 specific areas of physics:

-- communication (electric circuits, sensors, signals and imaging)
+- Communication (electric circuits, sensors, signals and imaging)

-- designer materials (properties, uses and structure)
+- Designer materials (properties, uses and structure)

-- waves and quantum behaviour (photons, interference, particles behaving as waves)
+- Waves and quantum behaviour (photons, interference, particles behaving as waves)

-- space, time and motion (classical mechanics and vectors).
+- Space, time and motion (classical mechanics and vectors).

-- models and rules (using mathematical models to explain classical physics)
+- Models and rules (using mathematical models to explain classical physics)

-- matter in extremes (theories of matter and atoms, what happens at very low temperatures)
+- Matter in extremes (theories of matter and atoms, what happens at very low temperatures)

-- space (observing the universe, special relativity, planetary motion)
+- Space (observing the universe, special relativity, planetary motion)

 How will I learn?

 The A Level Physics course has been designed by the Institute of Physics and provides a distinctive structure to allow students to learn about the fundamental physical concepts and about physics in everyday and technological settings.
-A key focus is on how Physics is applied today, using up to date information and techniques to develop ideas which are at the heart of Physics.
+A key focus is on how Physics is applied today, using up to date information and techniques to develop ideas which are at the heart of modern Physics.

 The amount of homework for both AS and A Level will be about 4 to 5 hours per week.
 The style of homework will include experiment reports, numerical questions, course work and research.